rodrigosantiag/trades-management-rails-api/README.md

 - `docker compose run api bundle exec rails db:migrate`

 ### Lint
-To code linting the project uses [Rubocop](https://github.com/rubocop/rubocop).
+To code linting, the project uses [Rubocop](https://github.com/rubocop/rubocop).
 If you don't have Rubocop GEM installed, first you should install it: `gem install rubocop`

 After that, just run `bundle exec rubocop` to lint code.